This section of Ch. 4 will cover the following topics:

-The object of a sentence is the noun or noun phrase or pronoun affected by the action of the verb.
+The object of a sentence is the noun or pronoun affected by the action of the verb.
 In other words, the subject is the person or thing doing something; the object is having something done to it.
 For example:

 Alice baked a cake. (“Alice” is the subject; she is doing the action of baking. “baked” is the action being done by Alice; it is the verb. “cake” received the action of the verb; it is the object in this sentence.)

 Adding is another way to build more complex sentences.
 For example: